 To get a better picture of what is going on, please look at the removeAt & removeAt from the previous post.
 In this diagram, two scenarios are stripped out.
 Removing from the head and from the tail.
 When removing nodes from a collection there are 3 possible things that could happen.
 Either we are removing from the head, tail or in between.
 The above diagram demonstrate removing nodes in between.
 Since we have already implement removeHead and removeTail, there is no need to speak of them here.
 You will see this in the code however.

 Normally what happens is you have a collection and you want to remove a node at a specific position.
 In the diagram about notice we have a node marked for deletion (to be deleted).
 When we delete the node all we need to do is change the pointers of the nodes before and after.
 That is it.
 As you can see above node 20’s next will now be 40 and not 30 (since its marked for deletion).
 And node 40’s previous will now be 20.
 You get where i am going with this.
 Lets see the code to do this ( very similar to our enhance insert on this time we are removing a node from the collection).

 Everything here should be pretty clear to you by now.
 The only new part is changing the pointers for removeAt.
 All i did was look at the diagram.
 The next pointer of the position nodes previous is now the position nodes next.
 And the previous pointer of the position nodes next is the position nodes previous.
 After i set the pointers of the position node to null (since it is not needed.
 Will be garbage collected).
 Then i return the position node to the caller.
 This is not a necessary step.
 But sometime i like to know i deleted the right node, so this function returns to me the node that was deleted.
 Just so i know.

 Do give me your feedback on how you have implemented some of your linked lists.
 I will surely like to learn from you as well.
+Feel free to reach out on twitter as well ( @scriptonian ) if you have any questions.
 Happy coding!